RNCryptor/RNCryptor/README.md

 # LICENSE
-This code is licensed under the MIT License:
+Except where otherwise indicated in the source code, this code is licensed under the MIT License:

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

     The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

     THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Portions of this code, indicated in the source, are licensed under the following license:

+    /*-
+     * Copyright (c) 2008 Damien Bergamini <damien.bergamini@free.fr>
+     *
+     * Permission to use, copy, modify, and distribute this software for any
+     * purpose with or without fee is hereby granted, provided that the above
+     * copyright notice and this permission notice appear in all copies.
+     *
+     * THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES
+     * WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF
+     * MERCHANTABILITY AND FITNESS.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR
+     * ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES
+     * WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN
+     * ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF
+     * OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.
+     */

+Portions of ths code, indicated in the source, are licensed under the APSL license:

+    /*
+     * Copyright (c) 2006-2010 Apple Inc. All Rights Reserved.
+     *
+     * @APPLE_LICENSE_HEADER_START@
+     *
+     * This file contains Original Code and/or Modifications of Original Code
+     * as defined in and that are subject to the Apple Public Source License
+     * Version 2.0 (the 'License').
+You may not use this file except in
+     * compliance with the License.
+Please obtain a copy of the License at
+     * http://www.opensource.apple.com/apsl/ and read it before using this
+     * file.
+     *
+     * The Original Code and all software distributed under the License are
+     * distributed on an 'AS IS' basis, WITHOUT WARRANTY OF ANY KIND, EITHER
+     * EXPRESS OR IMPLIED, AND APPLE HEREBY DISCLAIMS ALL SUCH WARRANTIES,
+     * INCLUDING WITHOUT LIMITATION, ANY WARRANTIES OF MERCHANTABILITY,
+     * FITNESS FOR A PARTICULAR PURPOSE, QUIET ENJOYMENT OR NON-INFRINGEMENT.
+     * Please see the License for the specific language governing rights and
+     * limitations under the License.
+     *
+     * @APPLE_LICENSE_HEADER_END@
+     */